bajamircea/bajamircea.github.io/_posts/2018-11-15-string-view-corners.markdown

 categories: coding cpp
 ---

-`std::string_view` introduction and the dark corners of it's usage
+`std::string_view` introduction and the dark corners of its usage

 # Motivation